Nothing ventured, nothing gained.

 Young adults have a great advantage over most of the working population.
 If they grew up in an optimistic home, they believe they can conquer the world, they have little if anything to lose, they don’t yet listen to (or at least adhere to) the often faulty, limited “wisdom” of their elders, and they have had few disheartening experiences.
 There is good reason most tech start-ups are fueled by young adults.

-As people get older, they tend to take less and less risk.
+As we get older, we tend to take less and less risk.
 This risk aversion invades most of the facets of a person’s life: financial, emotional, professional, psychological, personal, you name it.
-Yet the core truth found in the well-known “nothing ventured, nothing gained” idiom rules nearly every facet of life.
+Yet the core truth of “nothing ventured” rules nearly every facet of life.

 By the time people hit their 40’s, most don’t want to take any chances.
 This is a terrible mistake that shackles one’s life.
 Without accepting risk, all you can expect is a lousy return following the path of the risk-free herd.
 When you embrace good risks, you expand your possibilities and your life.